 One upshot of the frenzied Christmas season in the Philippines was that the 22nd anniversary of the world’s worst peacetime maritime disaster (20th of December) whizzed by virtually unnoticed.
-Filipinos take merrymaking, and Christmas in particular, rather seriously.
-On the other hand, they’re known to respect and honour their dead: major public and private cemeteries in Metro Manila are packed to the brim on All Saints Day (1st November).
+Filipinos take merrymaking and Christmas in particular rather seriously.
+They’re also known to respect and honour their dead: major public and private cemeteries in Metro Manila are packed to the brim on All Saints Day (1st November).
 So why hasn’t anyone erected a memorial for the Doña Paz victims?

 Another memorial stands in Washington, D.C. in the form of a granite statue depicting a partly clad male figure with arms outstretched.
 It was put up by the Women’s Titanic Memorial Association in 1931 to honour the brave men who perished on the Titanic so the women and children might be saved.
 One must hand it to the Americans.
 Eighty-five years after the incident, Hollywood stoked memories of the tragedy in the 1997 film Titanic featuring Kate Winslet.
 Another film with the same title had hit the box office earlier in 1953, winning an Oscar award for best original screenplay.